 Local food and water

-Your tour leader will be the best person to advise you, but here’s a reminder of some of the less common sources of germs:
+Your Explore Leader will be the best person to advise you, but here’s a reminder of some of the less common sources of germs:

 • Inadequately washed fruit or salad

 • Brushing your teeth with tap water in risky areas

 Often caused by the change of diet and climate, lasts around 48 hours and invariably strikes when least expected.
 Treat water with the utmost care – when brushing your teeth, for instance or swimming – and take care with your own personal hygiene, washing hands frequently.
 Antibacterial hand wash gel is recommended.
 If you do get an upset stomach, drink plenty of (bottled) water to avoid dehydration and take some electrolyte solution (e.g. Dioralyte) to restore the salts lost by your body.
 If you have to travel, anti-diarrhoea tablets (e.g. Imodium) may be helpful.
 Be aware that an upset stomach may affect your body’s ability to absorb any medication you are taking.

 It’s always advisable to let your tour leader know if you are feeling unwell.

 First aid and medicines